 - onWmeStart()

 - onWmeBar()

 - onWmeStop()

 - onWmeGeneratorComposed()

-- onWmeGeneratorUserControll er()
+- onWmeGeneratorUserController()

 - onMIDIInCC-generator()

 - onMIDIInNote-generator()

 Generator Script applies to a specific Generator and is stored in the Generator Script parameter.
-Tip: For oganisational purposes it can be considered best practise to put all the scripts used by the Mix in the Mix Script parameter.
+Tip: For organisational purposes it can help if you put all the scripts used by the Mix in Mix Script parameter.
+That said, you will find that some templates contain generator-specific script code in the Generator Script parameter, and you might choose to put cell-specific script code in the Cell Script parameter.

-Generator-related Event Handler Script Functions ("Triggers", and which all start with onWME) get triggered when the Mix is playing and when certain events happen.
+Generator-related Event Handler Script Functions ("Triggers", and which all start with onwe) get triggered when the Mix is playing and when certain events happen.